 Strata managers are appointed by the owners within a strata property to essentially keep things running smoothly.
 A strata manager has responsibilities that include overseeing the finances, administration, maintenance and compliance requirements of a strata scheme.
 These include but are not limited to:

-Administration and meetings One of the main strata manager responsibilities is running committee meetings and General Meetings, including the Annual General Meeting.
+One of the main strata management responsibilities is running committee meetings and General Meetings, including the Annual General Meeting.
 They ensure all parties are kept informed through timely correspondence, and keep detailed records of minutes and other day to day matters.
 The strata manager will also facilitate the strata’s scheme’s insurance policies including obtaining quotes when it’s time to renew these policies (often through an insurance broker).

-Communication and mediation If there are disputes within a property, the strata manager can act as an objective resource for both owners and tenants.
+If there are disputes within a property or bullying in strata, the strata manager can act as an objective resource for both owners and tenants.
 They can assist in enforcing the strata scheme’s bylaws and provide mediation between neighbours to minimise conflict, escalating concerns to the NSW Civil and Administrative Tribunal (NCAT) if required.

 How is a strata manager different to a property manager?

 Although commonly confused, the two roles of property and strata manager are quite different in nature.
 A property manager works on behalf of the owner of a single property to collect rent, manage the lease, conduct property inspections and arrange maintenance.
 While a strata manager will similarly maintain a strata property, they provide a much wider range of services at the same time as we’ve covered above.
 They also assist and represent all owners and owners’ agents collectively, working in the interest of the entire property to keep strata living cost-effective, harmonious and enjoyable.

 Finally it’s important to note that a strata manager will only be as effective as the committee he or she works with.
 The more proactive the committee are, the more they can request from their strata manager to have done around the building.